MARTSIA: Enabling Data Confidentiality for Blockchain-based Process Execution: Conclusion and future remarks

-\textbf{Acknowledgements.} The work of E.~Marangone and C.~Di~Ciccio was partially funded by the Cyber 4.0 project BRIE, by the Sapienza research projects SPECTRA and ``Drones as a service for first emergency response'', and by project SERICS (PE00000014) under the NRRP MUR program funded by the EU-NGEU.
+The work of E.~Marangone and C.~Di~Ciccio was partially funded by the Cyber 4.0 project BRIE, the Sapienza project DRONES, by project SERICS (PE00000014) under the NRRP MUR program funded by the EU-NGEU, and by project PINPOINT (B87G22000450001) under the PRIN MUR program.